 I had a plate full of sliced ham, roasted on a spit.
 They garnished this dish with a delicious onion relish and a side of lentils.
 We all enjoyed our food in the large dining room of the castle next to a massive fireplace.

 For dessert, we found a table full of generous portions of apple tart and pain d’épices (gingerbread).
 My favorite was the creamy tarte au vin cuit, with hints of apple, pear and caramel.

 Winemaking at Château de Chillon

-If you missed this year’s Féerie Médiévale, Château de Chillon has other opportunities to experience medieval cuisine throughout the year.
-For example, it will host a cooking workshop for children this spring.
+If you missed this year’s Féerie Médiévale, Château de Chillon has other opportunities to experience medieval cuisine at other culinary events held throughout the year.
 You can also participate in a wine-tasting after attending a guided tour.
-Here are the details: